56789a1987/cWS/README.md

 | 4.0.0       |    X     |    X    | >=12.18 |    X    | >=14.5  | >=16.0 & <16.18 |    X            |    X    |    X    |
 | 3.0.0       | >=10.0   |    X    | >=12.16 | >=13.9  | >=14.5  |    X            |    X            |    X    |    X    |
 | 2.0.0       | >=10.0   |    X    | >=12.16 | >=13.9  |   X     |    X            |    X            |    X    |    X    |

-Note: Some tests fail when using Node >=18.18 & >=20.3 on Linux.
-Setting the environment variable `UV_USE_IO_URING=0` fixes this.
-If the application is having problems on Linux, try setting this.

 ## Documentation